Top-Ranger/harbour-reversi/README.md

    * Human: A human player
    * Random AI: A simple AI selecting a random tile
    * Greedy AI: Tries to get as many points as possible
+   * Tree AI: Builds a tree and tries to get the best possible result.
+Sometimes gets greedy.

 ---